QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Let's define a Python class `AK2` that  computes the transition paths  with the fixed-point algorithm.

-It can handle  fiscal policy experiments that  include nonzero lump sum taxes
+It can handle   nonzero lump sum taxes

 ```{code-cell} ipython3
 class AK2():